CowsSayMoo/Lipa/README.md

-# Windows System Setup Script
+# Lipa Device Setup Script

 A PowerShell script to automate the initial setup and configuration of Windows devices.